w3f/polkadot-spec/docs/chap-runtime-api.md

 - None.

 **Return**
-- Returns the same datastructure as described in [Section -sec-num-ref-](chap-runtime-api#sect-babeapi_current_epoch).
+- Returns the same data structure as described in [Section -sec-num-ref-](chap-runtime-api#sect-babeapi_current_epoch).

 ### -sec-num- `BabeApi_generate_key_ownership_proof` {#sect-babeapi_generate_key_ownership_proof}

-Generates a proof of the membership of a key owner in the specified block state.
+Generates proof of the membership of a key owner in the specified block state.
 The returned value is used to report equivocations as described in [Section -sec-num-ref-](chap-runtime-api#sect-babeapi_submit_report_equivocation_unsigned_extrinsic).

 **Arguments**
 - The unsigned 64-bit integer indicating the slot number.